KSKovalev/PaperNotes/RL-traffic-signal-control.md

 In future work, the authors intend to extend the initial results obtained to include additional performance metrics, such as probability of stopping and vehicle velocity jitter.

-Moreover, the basic five-intersection network considered here will be expanded to include larger traffic networks and more extensive collaboration among agents.
+Moreover, the basic five-intersection network considered here might be expanded to include larger traffic networks and more extensive collaboration among agents.